 The experiential value brought from an outdoor kitchen should also be considered when evaluating the investment.
 Many people add this feature because they want to expand their living space, enjoy more time outdoors, and have a place to entertain guests.

-In fact, Absolute Outdoor Kitchens surveyed a number of people who have completed outdoor kitchens and found that the number one benefit was that they were having more fun entertaining.
+In fact, Absolute Outdoor Kitchens surveyed many people who have completed outdoor kitchens and found that the number one benefit was that they were having more fun entertaining.

 Backyard Kitchen ROI: The Verdict